NKjoep/MooContentAssist/README.md

 	  "subkey3": ["word","word","word"]
 	}

-Obviously you could have infinite levels :)
+Obviously you could have infinite sub-levels :)

 Please see index.html in the git repo if you need a working example. :)

 ChangeLog
 -----------
+* 06 Mar 2011 v0.80 - internal API rewritten, now working with MooTools 1.3, several bugfixes.
 * 01 Jul 2010 v0.70.4 - converter from xml to words object, fixed bug on foundlist, fixed bug on assist window position
 * 27 Jun 2010 v0.70 - theme changer, new demo with theme toggler
 * 11 Jun 2010 v0.70 - configurable number of item shown in the box